Back to search result Previous Next

 Action: Clears heat and eliminates vexation; loosens the chest and rectifies qì; downbears counterflow and checks vomiting; harmonizes the stomach and relieves pain.

-Classic indications: Stomach reflux; spleen-stomach disharmony; retching and vomiting; diseases of the chest and ribs; hot, red face; red eyes; prolapse of the rectum; forgetfulness and derangement; glomus lump;
+Classical indications: Stomach reflux; spleen-stomach disharmony; retching and vomiting; diseases of the chest and ribs; hot, red face; red eyes; prolapse of the rectum; forgetfulness and derangement; glomus lump; concretions; wind stroke; chest bind; cold damage; chest and rib-side pain in women.

 Needle stimulus: Needling: 0.5‒2.0 cùn perpendicular insertion.
 Moxa: 3‒5 cones; pole 5‒15 min.